siikamiika/gt/README.md

 * You can specify `auto` as a source language code to enable auto-detection (this applies to `gt_console.py` as well);

-* Check out an [example of language guesser script](https://github.com/shdown/gt/wiki/Language-guesser-script) for two languages use different char sets.
+* Check out [an example of language guesser script](https://github.com/shdown/gt/wiki/Language-guesser-script) for two languages use different char sets.

 # TODO

 - Support for more Google Translate features such as definitions, examples, "see also"…

+- Add tests